-- a) An Honours degree or an equivalent qualification obtained with an average mark of 65%. - b) Candidates that do not comply with this minimum requirement, may apply to the Research and School Director for an interview by an admissions panel before an application is made.
-The panel is compiled by the Research Director and may consider admission in light of the interview and other relevant considerations. - c) A limited number of candidates will be admitted to the program annually.
+- a) An Honours degree or an equivalent qualification obtained with an average mark of 65%. - b) A limited number of candidates will be admitted to the program annually.
 The number of students admitted will depend upon the availability of the School's personnel capacity.
-All applications will be strictly judged according to academic merit. - d) All admitted candidates must attend the introductory and all orientation sessions at the Potchefstroom Campus on dates determined by the Reserch and School Director.
-Failure to do so may result in exclusion from the programme, in which case, a student would have to re-apply for admission the following year. - e) Course-work Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration in the second year of study.
-Failure to do so may result in the termination of a student's studies - f) Should a student be accepted in this curriculum, a student may not change his/her curriculum during the Academic year.
+All applications will be strictly judged according to academic merit. - c) All admitted candidates must attend the introductory and all orientation sessions at the Potchefstroom Campus on dates determined by the Reserch and' School Director.
+Failure to do so may result in exclusion from the programme, in which case, a student would have to re-apply for admission the following year. - d) Course-work Masters students are required to submit a research proposal which meets the required standard for title registration, within 6 months of registration in the second year of study.
+Failure to do so may result in the termination of a student's studies. - e) Should a student be accepted in this curriculum, a student may not change his/her curriculum during the Academic year.
 Should a student wish to change his/her curriculum, he/she would have to formally cancel his/her studies and re-apply for admission to the Programme the following year.
 Acceptance in this case, is not guaranteed and the application will undergo the normal selection process.